bbeomjin/Tensorflow-R/README.md

 ### Easy-to-use neural network function using tensorflow for R users

+This function helps R users who want to use tensorflow but do not know python language and busy people.

+If you are advanced R user or want to do more variety of neural network structures, I recommend you to create codes it yourself

 ``` r
 Tensorflow_DNN(X, y, hidden_layer,
               learning = list(optimizer_type = "GradientDescentOptimizer",